 The Best Time to Visit Joshua Tree

-Similar to Death Valley National Park, Joshua Tree gets very hot during the summer, where temperatures can soar past 100 degrees F .
+Similar to Death Valley National Park and White Sands National Park, Joshua Tree gets very hot during the summer, where temperatures can soar past 100 degrees F .
 You’ll need to take into consideration there is virtually no shade in this area, so you’ll be fully exposed to the elements.

 If you want to go hiking in Joshua Tree, you’ll need to start very early to safely complete it without getting dehydrated or heat exhaustion.

 That said, I personally feel that fall through spring is the best time to visit Joshua Tree.
 Temperatures are around 85 degrees F during the fall and spring, and around 60 degrees F during the winter.

 This makes it much more pleasant to explore the outdoors.
 However, dress appropriately if you stay the night, as temperatures can drop into the 30s.